4.7.5 Surface Mount, BGA Pad, Integral Via, Circuit Extension Method

-Apply flux to the overlapping connecting circuit in the bottom of the trough.
+Apply flux to the overlapping connecting circuit at the bottom of the trough.
 Solder in place.
 Clean the area.

-The circuit board may be preheated prior to filling the area with epoxy.
-A preheated circuit board will allow the epoxy to easily flow and level out.
+Note: The circuit board may be preheated prior to filling the area with epoxy.
+A preheated circuit board will allow the epoxy to flow easily and level out.
 Epoxy applied to an unheated circuit board may settle below the circuit board surface as the epoxy cures.

 Coat the top and sides of the replaced circuit with epoxy.
 The epoxy bonds the new circuit to the base board material and insulates the circuit.
 Continue adding epoxy up to the top surface of the circuit board.

-A very slight overfill of epoxy may be desired to allow for shrinkage when the epoxy cures.
-Additionally, in order to allow the circuits appearance to match the board, it may be necessary to mask the circuit prior to filling the excavated area.
+Note: A very slight overfill of epoxy may be desired to allow for shrinkage when the epoxy cures.
+Additionally, in order to allow the circuit's appearance to match the board, it may be necessary to mask the circuit prior to filling the excavated area.